Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage money.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Staff Responsible for Monitoring: Administrator, administrative assistant
+Staff Responsible for Monitoring: Principal

 Strategy 2: Maintain effective communication with CIT on both Title 1 and General Funds on budget allocations.
+Budget allocations will reflect student needs based on data and expenditures.

-Strategy's Expected Result/Impact: Title 1 budget free of error and balanced out year end budget.
+Strategy's Expected Result/Impact: Title 1 budget free of error and balanced out year end budget Expenditures reflect the needs of the campus

 Staff Responsible for Monitoring: ILT